rseitz9/smart-contract-challenge/README.md

 MINTER_PRIVATE_KEY =
 ```

-RPC_URL should support web sockets so that the service can receive events from the rpc server.
+RPC_URL_WS should support web sockets so that the service can receive events from the rpc server.

 You can run the project with the following: